5G-MAG/rt-xr-unity-player/README.md

 ### Supported platforms

-It is currently developed and tested on Android devices.
+While the project is currently primarly developed for and tested on Android devices, it can be compiled and on Windows, Mac OS, and Linux.

 **By default, the project is compiled for Android 9.0 (API Level 28), targeting arm64 architexture.**